Tfields2/Nist_CSF_2.0_Incident_Response_Cantaloupe-Inc./README.md

 # NIST CSF 2.0 Incident Response Cantaloupe Inc.

 ## Overview
-This project involved the develpment and documentaion of an incident response program aligned with the NIST CSF 2.0 for Cantaloupe Inc. services environment.
+This project involved the develpment and documentation of an incident response program aligned with the NIST CSF 2.0 for Cantaloupe Inc. services environment.
 The work focused on establishing a structured, compliance aware approach to incident identification, containment, remediation, recovery, and continuos improvement, and was formally presented to a cybersecurity board for evaluation.

 ## Scope
 - Financial services environment